 The governing body ensures that the Designated Safeguarding Lead is properly supported to carry out the task and is given time to fulfil the duties/training that the role demands.
 The Designated Safeguarding Leads have their training in Safeguarding bi-annually.
 The school recognises that the Designated Safeguarding Leads are required to have 'status and authority' within the school.
-The Head, Deputy Head Pastoral, Deputy Head Academic and the Head of Early Years have taken additional training in that they are part of the pool of registered Oxfordshire trainers in Child Protection.
+The Head, Deputy Head Pastoral, Head of Pre-Prep and the Head of Year 5 and 6 have taken additional training in that they are part of the pool of registered Oxfordshire trainers in Child Protection.
 The required annual training for the Designated Safeguarding Lead is set out in Annex C of KCSIE and covers inter-agency working, participation in child protection case conferences, supporting children in need, record-keeping and promoting a culture of listening to children.